smikhalevski/roqueform/README.md

 field.at('hello').ref(document.querySelector('input'));
 ```

-Check if field is invalid:
+Check if the field is invalid:

 ```ts
 field.at('hello').isInvalid; // ⮕ true